Metnew/suicrux/docs/testing.md

 ```

 ### Where to store tests?
-Store tests in the same folder as the component/action/reducer itself.
+Store tests in the same folder with the component/action/reducer.

 ### Also
 There are [other solutions](https://github.com/brillout/awesome-react-components#test) to deal with testing, so you're always free to choose your testing library.